cnwiki/cnwiki-backup/en/nationalismdb/a-ccp-shills-guide-to-trolling-on-reddit.md

 Zhihu users highly praised cardicrow's efforts, showering the post with more than 26000 upvotes.

 ### Accolades
-Three Zhihu users went the extra mile and bestowed a medal (a built-in mechanism of Zhihu) to the answer, commending its "Professionalism."
+Three Zhihu users went the extra mile and bestowed a medal (a built-in mechanism of Zhihu) upon the answer, commending its "professionalism."
 The bestowers include (all information are self-described and public): an accountant, a manager of a tech company in Fuzhou, and a product designer in the San Francisco Bay Area.

 ## Reddit
 Most responses in the /r/China thread derided cardicrow's trolling attempts as feeble, claiming that attacking the US government was something most Americans would do anyway, and it is an integral part of a functioning democracy.
 A handful of users were baffled by cardicrow's obsession with India, which other users hypothesized was the result of the Chinese people's longstanding contempt and racism against Indians.